XerXes100/IMDB-Movie-Agent/README.md

 		os.environ["OPENAI_API_KEY"] = getpass.getpass("Enter your OpenAI API key: ")
 	```

-3. Initialize the LLM (Language Model)
+3. Initialize the LLM (Language Model):
 This section initializes the GPT-4 model using the provided OpenAI API key.

 	```bash